Quantifying Symmetry: Transformation Information for Planetary Nebulae and Supernova Remnants: Introduction

 with equality if and only if $p=q_a$ almost everywhere (Gibbs’ inequality).
 Consequently, \emph{symmetry detection} reduces to finding $a^\star=\arg\,\min_a D_{\mathrm{KL}}(p\|q_a)$; the minima indicate symmetry operations, and their depths quantify the symmetry strength.
 Rewriting Eq.~\ref{eq:kl} in terms of the original image intensity, we arrive at the TI formalism defined in \cite{gandhi_etal_2021_TIpaper}

-where $T_a$ is a transformation (rotation, reflection) and $\widetilde{D}$ denotes the overlapping domain between the image and its transform.
+where $T_a$ is a transformation (rotation, reflection) and $\widetilde{D_\alpha}$ denotes the overlapping domain between the image and its transform.
+We note that in eq~\ref{eq:ti}, the image and its' transform are normalized by the overlap domain, which is identical for both - hence omitted from the division between $I(x)$ and $T_a I(x)$.
 Local minima of $\mathrm{TI}(a)$ correspond to transformations that preserve maximal information—i.e., symmetry axes.
 The approach is \emph{non-parametric and agnostic to geometry}, enabling object-to-object and population-level comparisons (e.g., thermonuclear supernova remnants versus CCSNRs, Section~\ref{subsection:CCSNeVStypeIa}).

+A note on the asymmetric nature of KL-divergence.
+In our case, the KL divergence is calculated between an image, $I(x)$, and its transformed counterpart, $T_a I(x)$.
+While this does not eliminate the asymmetry of the KL divergence, it constrains its consequences through the transformations (here, rotations and reflections), which are invertible and measure-preserving..
+Therefore, reversing the order of the KL divergence does not introduce a fundamentally different symmetry test: in the ideal continuous case, exchanging the two arguments corresponds to replacing the transformation parameter by the inverse transformation.
+For rotations this is equivalent to changing the sign of the rotation angle, while reflections are self-inverse.
+Physically, this does not alter the inferred symmetries, since the locations of the TI minima define symmetry axes that are invariant under reversal of the divergence arguments.